 Estimate of Value

 After the advisor determines the company’s sustainable level of SDE and the most relevant market comparable transactions, he or she will make adjustments based on niche, location, and growth potential.
-Certain companies will demand “above average” multiples while others may not be able to do so.
+Certain companies will demand “above average” multiples while others may not.

 The final estimate of value applies the most relevant multiple to the estimated sustainable SDE.